Extravaganza (song)

-"Extravaganza" is the first single by American R&B artist Jamie Foxx, taken from his second album Unpredictable (2005).
+"Extravaganza" is a song by American R&B artist Jamie Foxx, taken from his second album Unpredictable (2005).
 It features Kanye West.
-The song peaked at number 52 on US Hot R&B/Hip-Hop Songs chart in October 2005.
-The song also peaked at number 43 on the UK Singles Chart, becoming his first charting single on the chart as lead artist.
+The song, written by Foxx and Mike City, peaked at number 52 on US Hot R&B/Hip-Hop Songs chart in October 2005.
+It also peaked at number 43 on the UK Singles Chart, becoming his first charting single on the chart as lead artist.

 Background

 "Extravaganza" was originally set to be the first single in Foxx's second album, Unpredictable, but was pushed back in favor of the title track.
 The track was one of the first songs leaked off the album before its release date, under the original title "One Night Extravaganza".
 However, the song was only released as a single in the UK and Australia in June 2006.

+Music video

-A video was made for the song and was released in the UK.
-The video for "Extravaganza" is available to view on YouTube, however, the video does not feature Kanye West.
+A music video for "Extravaganza" was directed by Paul Hunter.
+It does not feature Kanye West.